rpalovics/Alpenglow/docs/source/general/implement_python_model.rst

 One way to learn about ranking iterators is to read :ref:`ranking_optimization`.
 However, let's do a quick recap here as well.

-When Alpenglow evaluates a record in the timeline, first it asks the model for a prediction on the given (user, item) pair.
+When Alpenglow evaluates a record in the timeline, first it asks the model for a prediction for the given (user, item) pair.
 Then, to determine the rank of the positive item, it starts asking the model for predictions for other items and counts larger, smaller and equal scores.
 When the number of larger scores is more than the given top K value we are evaluation for, this process stops: the positive item is not on the toplist.
 This method has the advantage that it is usually much faster than evaluating on all items.

-However, it can be made even faster: the model may be able to give hints about items with larger scores, such that the evaluation may stop faster.
+However, it can be made even faster: the model may be able to give hints about items with larger scores, so that the evaluation might stop faster.
 This can be done in Python models as well, by defining a *prediction_iterator* method.
 Let's see an example of this:

 .. code-block:: python